History and Experience Serving the Community

 College to Career

 In 2010, HOPE began a partnership to provide housing for students in the College to Career (C2C) program that allows community college students with a developmental disability the opportunity to experience a college living experience close to campus.
-A variety of support services are available from Long Beach Community College and California MENTOR to meet the students’ academic and independent living needs.
-HOPE now owns thre sites for the C2C program in Long Beach with a combined capacity to house 14 students.
-The Weingart Foundation provided a $100,000 grant to purchase and rehabilitate one of the sites, a five-unit apartment building.
+A variety of support services are available from Long Beach Community College and California MENTOR that meet the students’ academic and independent living needs.
+HOPE now owns multiple sites for the C2C program in Long Beach.